Hank Azaria: Television work

+Azaria starred in the IFC series Brockmire, which ran for four seasons from 2017–2020.
+He played the lead role of Jim Brockmire, a legendary baseball announcer, fired for a profanity-filled breakdown live on air after discovering his wife Lucy Brockmire (Katie Finneran) was having an affair.
+Azaria based the voice and style of Brockmire on several veteran sportscasters, including Bob Murphy and Phil Rizzuto.
+The character originated as part of the third episode of the Funny or Die web-series Gamechangers, entitled "A Legend in the Booth", which Azaria also co-wrote.
+He subsequently appeared as Brockmire on the NFL Network's The Rich Eisen Podcast to discuss the National Football League.
+In November 2012, Azaria sued actor Craig Bierko over the ownership of the Brockmire voice.
+The case was ruled in Azaria's favor in 2014.
+Both actors had been using a baseball announcer voice before and since meeting at a party in 1990, but United States district judge Gary Allen Feess ruled that only Azaria's voice was, as Brockmire, a defined, "tangible" character and thus subject to copyright.
+In 2016, IFC confirmed development on the series, on which Azaria also served as an executive producer.
+Azaria received three nominations for the Critics' Choice Television Award for Best Actor in a Comedy Series for his performance on the series.

 Film work

 Azaria made his film debut in the direct-to-video release Cool Blue (1990), as Buzz.
 His first theatrically released feature film appearance came the same year in Pretty Woman, as a police detective named Albertson.
 His next major film role was as television producer Albert Freedman in the 1994 film Quiz Show, which was nominated for the Academy Award for Best Picture.
 In 1996, Azaria played gay Guatemalan housekeeper Agador Spartacus in the film The Birdcage.
 For the role, which Azaria considers to be his "big break", he was nominated for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role, and critically branded "the most hilarious performance in the film," by Alison Macor of The Austin Chronicle, while Empire wrote that he "[stole] the show."
 For the role he used a Guatemalan accent, and made himself sound as effeminate as possible.
 He had chosen two possible voices, an effeminate one and a tougher one.
 After advice from a drag queen, he chose the effeminate voice.
 Three weeks into production, he realized he sounded exactly like his grandmother, which aided his performance.
 Agador was originally going to be a single scene part, with the larger role of the housekeeper being played by David Alan Grier.
 With the producers fearing the racial connotations of a black actor in such a part, Azaria inherited the full role.